Power BI EXPORT

 Power BI is a data visualization platform developed by Microsoft.
 It allows you to unify data from many sources to create interactive, immersive dashboards and reports that help you gain deeper data insight into your project.

-With the Power BI Export tool, which is part of the Kobi toolkit 2022 release, you can now use Revit data for creating tables, graphs and visual representations of a BIM model.
+With the Power BI Export tool, which is part of the Kobi toolkit for Revit, you can now use Revit data for creating tables, graphs and visual representations of your BIM model.
 Once exported, it allows you to efficiently review and manipulate the data without needing to open the Revit file.
 Perfect for meetings, creating reports or quick reviews.

 Power BI Export and how does it work?